tingerrr/hydra/README.md

 document.
 In short it will show you the current section only when you need to know it, that is when the last section still has remainig text but it's heading is nowhere to be seen.

-By default hydra also assumes that you use `a4` page size, see the FAQ if you use different page size or margins.
+By default hydra also assumes that you use `a4` page size and margin, see it's named parameters to adjust this.

 ## Note on API
 The current API is subject to change in the next version when new features for general handling of